 On the left hand side of the screen you will see a variety of links to assist you in becoming more knowledgeable about our processes.
 Our goal is that make the process as transparent as possible so that students, complainants, victims, parents, witnesses and advisors are able to clearly understand how cases are handled.
 If you have any additional questions or need assistance filling out the forms correctly please feel free to contact our office at 361-825-6219.

-Privacy - If you are not a student, but have questions about a particular case due to your involvement as a parent, guardian or advisor please be aware that in most circumstances without a FERPA release we cannot legally share details about cases – past or present – with you.
-For more information on the Family Education Rights and Privacy Act including information of getting a release from the student in question please use the link on the left hand side of the screen.
-You can find a copy of the release form under the documents section.
+Privacy - If you are not a student, but have questions about a particular case due to your involvement as a parent, guardian or advisor, please be aware that in most circumstances without a FERPA release we cannot legally share details about cases – past or present – with you.
+Students may file a FERPA release form at the Registrar's Office.

 Distance Delivery Methods - Any student who does not currently reside in Corpus Christi at the time of their conduct proceeding may request meetings and/or hearings be held in a virtual medium to allow for their full and equal participation in the conduct process.
 The type of medium will be determined by the Student Conduct Officer and will be made in an attempt to provide as little alteration to the current conduct process as possible.